 What makes an application to business school competitive?
 Applicants often worry about having the most relevant information on their resume, including a high-profile recommendation or having a strong test score.
-It’s important to note that Chicago Booth takes an overall holistic approach when evaluating applications for admittance.
+It’s important to note that Chicago Booth takes a holistic approach when evaluating applications for admittance.
 This means that no one piece of the application is more important than any another.
 Knowing that, there are a few tips I am happy to share that will help you submit your best application.

 1. Think about your goals and articulate them.